Toward a new theory of the fractional quantum Hall effect: Maximum density droplet state,

 \section{Maximum density droplet state, $\nu=1$}

 Using the mathematical apparatus developed in Section \ref{sec:formulation}, one can now calculate properties of the states (\ref{LaughlinWF}) for few-electron systems and compare them with those of the exact ground state.
-But before proceeding to the discussion of the case $m=3$ ($\nu=1/3$), it will be useful to briefly overview physical properties of the MDD configuration \cite{Bychkov81} which is a special case of the function (\ref{LaughlinWF}) at $m=1$.
+But before proceeding to the discussion of the case $m = 3$ ($\nu = 1/3$), it will be useful to briefly overview physical properties of the MDD configuration \cite{Bychkov81} which is a special case of the function (\ref{LaughlinWF}) at $m = 1$.
+Only results for the step-like profile of the uniform background will be shown in this Section.